cindustries/battlesquare/README.md

 First download and install a D compiler, we use DMD from here: http://dlang.org/download.html Alternatively sometimes gdc or lcd2 are avaliable from some linux package managers, but these tend to be a few versions behind DMD.

+You will need libzmq (version 3), libev, and libSDL2 installed.

 Then simply:

 <pre><code>./waf configure